 Joseph Caroll's plaintive letter from Vietnam is disturbing but nevertheless understandable.
 The author rightly feels that it is senseless to continue to waste soldiers' lives in what is increasingly being recognized as a lost cause.
 But he is wrong to blame our defeat on anti-militarism and to believe that it has become "patent national policy."
-Though his accusation of betrayal by the home front is reminiscent of that expressed by French veterans of the first Indochina war, there is far less, if any, justification for it.
+Though his accusation of betrayal by the home front is reminiscent of that expressed by French veterans of the first Indochina. war, there is far less, if any, justification for it.
 Dienbienphu was caused ultimately by the monstrous indifference of the nation (though stupid generals were also directly responsible).
 But Vietnam has long had the loyal and even enthusiastic support of the American home front; only after eight years of war has a majority of the public come to concede that the intervention may have been a mistake.
 America has not gone soft: twenty million veterans and their organizations, a huge military establishment and its associated industries, an anti-communist ideology and an imperial foreign policy all ensure that in the future the United States will grow more, not less, militarist.

 Soldier Carroll is disillusioned with the politicians.
 In this too he sounds like those embittered legionaires who defeated in 1954 went on to fight an even more atrocious war in Algeria and "betrayed" again tried to overthrow the state.
-His problem is with Friday abstinence and comthat he is no more indoctrinated pulsory Mass. and trained for the Vietnam type of "limited war" than were his French predecessors, who likewise believed that war is a trial of strength rather than of will.
-But I also think he is unprofessional, for as Indochina, Algeria, and our Vietnam all demonstrate, the career soldier is content to fight such terrible, unwinnable, unlosable wars indefinitely.
-War is his trade, and only politicians can make him forego its career opportunities.
-No, Caroll is a typical American, and therefore unfit for serving our imperial mission.
-Vietnam is no aberration; there will be many Vietnams in the future.
-Vietnam is only our first imperial war.
-What the country needs even more than a professional army is a Foreign Legion to fight in the backyards of the world.
-But these are post-war concerns; what America needs now is a President with the courage of a DeGaulle to liquidate "America's Algeria" Howard J. Dooley Dept. of History Required courses Editor:
+His problem is that he is no more indoctrinated pulsory Mass. and trained for the Vietnam type of "limited war" than were

+what America needs now is a President with the courage of a DeGaulle to liquidate "America's Algeria"

+Howard J. Dooley

+Dept. of History

+Required courses

+Editor: